Electron runaway in ASDEX Upgrade experiments of varying core temperature: Model description

 \subsubsection{Hot-tail generation}

 In events of rapid plasma cooling, as in the case of tokamak disruptions, electron runaway may occur.
 Under these conditions, the high-energy tail of the electron energy distribution function equilibrates slower than the thermal bulk and may thus exceed the critical energy for runaway \citep{Chiu98,Harvey00}.
 The runaway electron population generated due to this process can be described by reduced fluid models, e.g. by the work of \citet{Smith08} and \citet{Feher11}.
 However, compared to kinetic simulations with the full-$f$ continuum Fokker-Planck solver \texttt{CODE} \citep{Stahl16}, these reduced models are found to underestimate the hot-tail density by up to an order of magnitude as the impact of the electric field on the underlying electron distribution function is not taken into account by these models \citep{Harvey19,Breizman19}.
 Simultaneously, the computational cost of kinetic solvers renders application in transport simulations impractical.
 Therefore, cheaper and more accurate models are currently being developed by \citet{Svenningsson20}, which however are not available yet for practical applications with varying effective plasma charge $Z_{\rm eff}$.
 For this reason, the model by \citet{Smith08} is applied in this work for the calculation of the hot-tail runaway electron population.
+Note, that in a recent validation of this model by \citet{Petrov21} with the Fokker-Planck solver \texttt{CQL3D}, an additional $Z_{\rm eff}$ dependent factor of order unity was proposed for the definition of the critical velocity.